The Dark Side of the Moon Redux

-The Dark Side of the Moon Redux is an album by the English musician Roger Waters, released on 6 October 2023.
-Produced by Waters and Gus Seyffert, Redux is a new version of The Dark Side of the Moon (1973) by Waters' former band, Pink Floyd, released for its 50th anniversary.
+The Dark Side of the Moon Redux is the seventh studio album by the English musician Roger Waters, released on 6 October 2023.
+Produced by Gus Seyffert and Waters, Redux is a new version of The Dark Side of the Moon (1973) by Waters' former band, Pink Floyd, released for its 50th anniversary.
 It received mixed reviews; some critics praised the artistic exercise and renewed focus on lyrics, while others criticised its slow pace or saw it as indulgent.

 Background

 Waters co-founded the rock band Pink Floyd in 1965.
 Their 1973 album The Dark Side of the Moon, with lyrics by Waters, spent 736 consecutive weeks on the Billboard 200 chart and sold more than 40 million copies worldwide.
 In 1985, Waters left Pink Floyd and began a solo career.

 In 2022, Waters released The Lockdown Sessions, comprising stripped-back rerecordings of several of his solo tracks and tracks with Pink Floyd.
 During the recording, it occurred to him that he could make a similar rerecording of The Dark Side of the Moon for its 50th anniversary.
 In a press release, Waters wrote: "[We] were so young when we made [the original], and when you look at the world around us, clearly the message hasn't stuck.
 That's why I started to consider what the wisdom of an 80-year-old could bring to a reimagined version."